joinself/academy/docs/solutions/authentication/server-implementation.md

 # Server Implementation

-> **🎯 What you'll learn:** Complete backend implementation of Self authentication with detailed flow breakdown, correlation system, and code examples.
+> ****What you will learn:** What you'll learn:** Complete backend implementation of Self authentication with detailed flow breakdown, correlation system, and code examples.

 This guide covers the technical implementation of Self authentication on the server side, including the complete authentication flow, request-response correlation, and session management.